Are you on the path to success?

 In fact, it’s like trying to use a wet noodle to cut glass.

-Staying in the “School mindset” of learning is leaving you far behind everyone else who’s got the right tools, and has learned to re-learn how to learn & apply new knowledge.
+Staying in the “School mindset” of learning leaves you far behind everyone who’s got the right tools and has learned to re-learn how to learn and apply new knowledge.

-If you want to be successful, your whole idea of how and where you learn, and especially how to use that knowledge, will be flipped upside down, inside out and spun around with a jetpack strapped to its back in outer space.
+To be successful, your whole idea of how and where you learn, especially how to use that knowledge, will be flipped upside down, inside out, and spun around with a jetpack strapped to its back in outer space.

 8. The more you learn, the less you realize you know

-Why do so many people go “At Irons” and stall out or sink at this part of the success journey, especially when they’re sailing so close to the Treasure Island that is success?
+Why do so many people go “At Irons” and stall out or sink at this part of the success journey, especially when they’re sailing so close to Treasure Island?

 Because it scares the living crap out of them.

-Some would call this a part of the process of success, and other would call it “the seasons of life”.
+Some would call this a part of the process of success, and others would call it “the seasons of life.”